JFK: Coming of Age in the American Century, 1917–1956: Independent political aspirations

-Most Kennedy historians agree that Joseph Kennedy had harbored stronger political aspirations for John's brother Joseph Kennedy Jr., whom the elder Kennedy viewed as more capable and intelligent.
+Logevall writes that Joseph Kennedy Sr. had harbored stronger political aspirations for John's brother Joseph Kennedy Jr., whom the elder Kennedy may have viewed as more capable and intelligent, as evidenced by his higher school grades, better health, and the fact that JFK was nearly kicked out of his prep-school Choate for mischief.
 Central to his book's theme, Logevall strongly presses the point that Kennedy chose his career in public service and politics, and was not forced into it by his father to substitute for the life in politics Kennedy Sr. had hoped for Joe Junior, hopes that were lost when Joe Junior died prematurely in WWII.
-As many former biographers including Logevall noted, JFK's more amenable personality; being less prone to temper, his accurate insight into American politics and history, and his prior public recognition probably made him a more suitable candidate for a life in politics than his brother Joe.

-To support the view that Kennedy and not his father chose politics as his profession, Logevall cites Kennedy's choice of politics and history as his college major at Harvard, Kennedy's love of travel, and the author's belief that JFK was more intrigued with the prospect of a life of public service than that of working as a writer or academic.
-Kennedy discussed his interest in a life in politics with some of his early friends, including Inga Arvad during WWII.
-As noted by Logevall, in 1942, he and Arvad had mused at length about him running for office, not excluding the Presidency.
-He also noted that though his father wanted him to make his first political run as Massachusetts's Lieutenant Governor, Kennedy strongly preferred a run for the House of Representatives where he could use his knowledge of foreign relations to play a stronger role in America's future.
-Kennedy was in the center of world politics through his travels long before making the choice to lead a life of public service.
+To support Logevall's view that John Kennedy and not his father chose politics as his profession, Logevall cites Kennedy's choice of government, history, and international relations as his college major at Harvard, Kennedy's love of travel where he could learn more about foreign cultures, leaders, and governments, and the author's belief that JFK, from his own statements, was more intrigued with the prospect of a life of public service than that of working as a writer or academic.
+Kennedy discussed his desire to have a life in politics with some of his early friends, including Inga Arvad during WWII.
+As noted by Logevall, in 1942, he and Arvad had mused at length about him running for office, not excluding the presidency.
+He also noted that though his father wanted him to make his first political run as Massachusetts's lieutenant governor, Kennedy strongly preferred a run for the House of Representatives where he could use his knowledge of foreign relations to play a stronger role in America's future.
+This demonstrated that Kennedy's choices of public office were not exclusively the result of his father's influence or direction.
+As Logevall observed, long before making the choice to lead a life of public service by running for office, Kennedy was in the center of world politics through his travels, particularly while meeting several of the British members of Parliament while his father was Ambassador to Great Britain.